 This Libertyville area contains trails for cross-country skiing in Wilmot Woods.
 The Oak Spring Road Canoe launch connects to the Des Plaines River Trail.

-As long as four inches of snow have fallen, you could tube or cross-country ski at Old School located in Libertyville.
+As long as four inches of snow has fallen, you could tube or cross-country ski at Old School located in Libertyville.
 This three-mile trail joins up with Des Plaines River Trail, where you can discover the snow-covered woods and prairies.
 The trail also stretches for 1.5 miles around the lake.
 You can also ice skate at this location.

 Rollins Savanna sits on 1,225 acres in Grayslake.
 This centrally located Lake County Forest Preserve has a 5.5-mile cross-country skiing trail that runs over bridges and a boardwalk encircling the preserve.
 The entrance is located at Washington Street and Atkinson Road.